THE PERVERSION OF GRACE

 Either God has fellowship with an individual according to the person’s religious beliefs concerning the atonement, the resurrection, the virgin birth, the nature of the Trinity, and the other tenets of the Christian religion, or else God has fellowship with an individual according to what the individual is and how he behaves.

-Throughout history religious men have emphasized the beliefs of their own group.
-It is the writer’s point of view that God and His Christ care little for our knowledge of theology.
-They have fellowship with us in terms of what we are as a person.
+Throughout history, religious men have emphasized the beliefs of their own group.
+It is the writer’s belief that God and His Christ care little about our knowledge of theology.
+They have fellowship with us in terms of what we are as people.

 God is delighted with a joyfully righteous individual who fears God, who trusts God, who deals with God straightforwardly and respectfully, whether or not his understanding of theology is accurate.
-We notice in the four Gospels that when the Lord spoke of His coming He never mentioned our doctrinal position but He did warn us concerning our conduct.
+We notice in the four Gospels that when the Lord spoke of His coming, He never mentioned our doctrinal beliefs but He did warn us concerning our conduct.

 God takes no pleasure in a smug, arrogant, presumptuous, deceitful, overconfident person no matter how perfect his beliefs may be.
 God does not have fellowship with us according to our religion but according to what we are as a person.
 The Kingdom of God does not consist of theologians and religiously ambitious and “correct” people but of saints who are joined together in the Spirit of God.